winproc/haystack/README.md

 # haystack
-haystack is a light database manager
+haystack is a database manager

 > Up to 1024 elements in a table

 > Ability to export data to formats (CSV, JSON)

-> extensive pipeline modification tools